 "But you were never very logical when it came to the captain, were you?"

 "No. I was not."
-He leaned back, let his eyes close.
+He leaned back and let his eyes close.
 "Why do you not wish to leave Ops?"

 "It's my home.
 I have a lot invested there."